tedneward/Azgaarnoth/Classes/Artificer.md

 * thieves’ tools and a dungeoneer’s pack

 If you forgo this starting equipment, as well as the items offered by your background, you start with 5d4 × 10 gp to buy your equipment.

-> ### Multiclassing and the Artificer
-> If your group uses the optional rule on multiclassing in the Player's Handbook, here's what you need to know if you choose artificer as one of your classes.
-> **Ability Score Minimum.** As a multiclass character, you must have at least an Intelligence score of 13 to take a level in this class, or to take a level in another class if you are already an artificer.
-> **Proficiencies Cained.** If artificer isn't your initial class, here are the proficiencies you gain when you take your first level as an artificer: light armor, medium armor, shields, thieves' tools, tinker's tools.
-> **Spell Slots.** Add half your levels (rounded up) in the artificer class to the appropriate levels from other classes to determine your available spell slots.

 ## Magical Tinkering
 *1st-level artificer feature*